FabianSchuetze/NiryoOneGrasping/README.md

 GPD
 ---
-Interacting with GPD requires the gpd repo as a dependency.
-GPD consists of two different repos, the core [GPD module](https://github.com/atenpas/gpd), and the [GPD-ROS](https://github.com/atenpas/gpd_ros) repo.
-GPD provides advantageous graps poses directly on the point cloud of objects.
-In contrast, the techniques above grasp objects only from above, this technique can pick an object from any direction, if these directions are assumed to be more felicitious.
+Interacting with GPD requires the GPD repo as a dependency.
+GPD consists of the core GPD module and the GPD-ROS repo.
+GPD provides grasp poses directly on the point cloud of objects and chooses a picking pose that maximizes force closure of the gripper.
+In contrast, the other techniques solely grasp "from above".
 To run GPD launch the following files:

 ```shell
 roslaunch generate_images broadcast_transform.launch